toneburst/bline/README.md

 - K2 : Toggle param group
 - K3 : Unassigned

-Not all parameters exposed in the UI.
+Not all parameters are exposed in the UI display.
 Mapping Params to MIDI controller recommended!